tylerkaraszewski/3dp-pc-case/README.md

 8. Insert 2 inserts into each long side of the top and bottom beams (4 inserts per part, 8 in total for this step), as shown: <br><img width=400 src="https://github.com/user-attachments/assets/8d844b45-8ae6-446a-94ab-2effc89ad40a">
 9. The last 3 images all show `bottom beam`.
 The process with `top beam` is the same, and so I will not include images of each step, but for reference, here is the final part,m showing inserts on all sides. <br><img width=400 src="https://github.com/user-attachments/assets/e980ad55-88a1-46ed-970c-74218c4c463d">

+# Assembly Instructions

+1. Assemble the motherboard, CPU, cooler, RAM, and SSD as normal.
 <br><img width=400 src="https://github.com/user-attachments/assets/4a4c2ecb-40a8-449b-a57b-667283f18e35">

+2. Disconnect the end of the power connector from the PSU.
 <br><img width=400 src="https://github.com/user-attachments/assets/08fb9aa5-608a-43a2-94b3-b52173e2dda2">
 <br><img width=400 src="https://github.com/user-attachments/assets/46606d7a-3433-417c-ab21-f7985a3d68f4">
 <br><img width=400 src="https://github.com/user-attachments/assets/3779eeea-127c-4f71-8c61-f88c795b2a9e">